 Letters of Recommendation:

 The HPAO utilizes veCollect, a secure web-based service for the collection and storage of recommendation letters.
 Applicants who activated a veCollect account in a previous cycle should not create or activate a new account.
 If you try to log in and your account is suspended, simply contact the HPAO to reactivate it.
-If you have not ever requested a veCollect account, you must do so to participate in the process.
+If you have never requested a veCollect account, you must do so to participate in the process.
 Visit this page for details.

 As a re-applicant, it is encouraged that you update your letters, especially if you are several years removed from the application process.
 Consider the following: